-Prerequisite: Music 100 with a grade of B or better or permission of the
+Prerequisite(s): MUS 100 with a grade of B or better or permission of the instructor.

 A performing class studying the repertoire and dealing with the techniques of jazz improvisation, including the use of scales in relation to jazz chord progressions, analysis of jazz styles and their harmonic progressions, and the practical use of instruments in the modern ensemble.